What is an abnormal Pap?

 - A previous abnormal Pap test

 Of all risk factors, the biggest one is not going to your doctor.
 Most women diagnosed with advanced cervical cancers have not seen a gynecologist in over 10 years.
 It is crucial that you get a Pap test every few years as recommended by our doctors.
-If you receive abnormal results, your gynecologist can immediately begin preventative treatment, which can greatly reduce your chance of developing cervical cancer.
+If you receive abnormal results, your gynecologist can immediately begin preventive treatment, which can greatly reduce your chance of developing cervical cancer.

 In many cases, symptoms associated with cervical cancer don’t appear until the disease is in later stages.
 A Pap test can expose cervical cancer at a highly treatable stage before symptoms are present, which is another reason to have regular Pap tests.